Map of the Internet

 It’s not every day your app is featured on CNN.
-With over 100,000 downloads and an average rating of almost 5 stars, the Map of the Internet was well loved.
+With six-figure downloads and an average rating of almost 5 stars, the Map of the Internet was well loved.
 Getting attention was the goal, and we met it.
-Peer 1 was soon acquired, and the app later went “out of print”.
-When that happened we got a surge of fan mail.
-Folks wrote in from around the world, asking for information on the data, and permission to use the visuals in other work.
+Peer 1 was soon acquired.
+When the app went “out of print” in the years that followed, we received a surge of fan mail.
+Folks wrote in from around the world, asking for information on the data, as well as permission to use the visuals in other work.

-As a result, we worked with Cogeco Peer 1 to open source the code.
-In fact, the Map of the Internet was later used in both a science textbook and an exhibit at London’s Science Museum.
+As a result, we worked with Cogeco Peer 1 to open source the code and permit other uses.
+In the end, the Map of the Internet was later used in both a science textbook and an exhibit at London’s Science Museum.
 Not too shabby for a project that started out as just an ambitious goal and a mountain of data.

 Fantastic response and a great project.
 And an even better team to pull it all off!Rajan Sodhi - Peer 1 Network